Honeymoon (Brooklyn Nine-Nine): Plot

 Jake (Andy Samberg) and Amy (Melissa Fumero) go on their honeymoon at a Mexican beach resort.
 Coincidentally, they meet a depressed Holt (Andre Braugher), also staying at the same place.
 Holt decided to take some time off from work to recover from losing the Commissioner title to John Kelly (Phil Reeves), who was trying to push for a "vigilant policing" initiative.
 Holt starts to ruin their honeymoon by engaging in depressing monologues and self-wallowing around the newlyweds, such as when the couple is eating dinner, swimming or enjoying a spa session.
 Amy suggests to invite Holt to join their honeymoon activities to cheer him up.
 The plan worked, to Jake and Amy's relief, and Holt was starting to feel happier.
 However, Jake finds out that Holt was planning to quit his job as he was convinced that there was more to life than the NYPD.
 Consequently, Jake tricks Holt into his and Amy's hotel room to lock him up.
 Unbeknownst to Amy that Holt was in the room, she comes out dressed up as Holly Gennaro McClane from Die Hard as a form of sexual roleplay and is shocked.
 The two eventually tie Holt up on the bed to prevent him from leaving and try to talk him out of quitting the NYPD.
 Holt, in a fit of anger and misery, calls Jake selfish, which causes Amy to chide Holt.
 Holt eventually escapes, apologizes and offers to extend and compensate their honeymoon.
-Jake and Amy are then seen continuing their sexual roleplay, with Amy as Holly and Jake as Melville Dewey.
+Jake and Amy are then seen continuing their sexual roleplay, with Amy as Holly and Jake as Melvil Dewey.
 They eventually discover its hard to keep up with the characters and decide to just take their clothes off.